inbitcoin/ctxbuilder/README.md

 ```
 {
   network: String,              // Which blockchain network should be used ('testnet' or 'mainnet', default='mainnet')
-  defaultFee: Number,           // Transaction miner fee, fixed (default=null)
-  defaultFeePerKb: Number,      // Transaction miner fee, per Kb (default=null)
-  mindustvalue: Number,         // Minimum value to put in each output, in satoshi (except for OP_RETURN, default=600)
+  minDustValue: Number,         // Minimum value to put in each output, in satoshi (except for OP_RETURN, default=600)
-  mindustvaluemultisig: Number  // Minimum value to put in Multisig output, in satoshi (default=700)
 }
 ```

-**Note:** only one of `defaultFee` and `defaultFeePerKb` can provided.
-If none of them is provided, `fee` will be mandatory in each API call.

 ### `builder.buildIssueTransaction(args)`